sayshar/alpine-rpi-os/README.md

     `mv node_exporter-1.1.2.linux-arm64 node_exporter`
 3)  Follow the guide written in README.txt contained in the $HOME directory after installing cnode, scripts and services to start the services accordingly.

 # Why use AlpineOS on the Raspberry Pi?
-Here are some reasons
+Here are some reasons:
 1) Very low memory consumption (~50MB utilised during idle vs ~350MB for Ubuntu 20.04).
 2) Lower CPU overhead (27 tasks/ 31 threads active for Alpine vs 57 tasks / 111 threads for Ubuntu when running cardano-node is running).
 3) Cooler Pi 😎 (Literally, CPU runs cooler because of the lower CPU overhead).